pub struct Arc<T, A = Global>{

 drop to zero and the inner value of the Arc

-For instance if two threads each execute this expression in parallel, then
+For instance, if two threads execute such an expression in parallel,

 §Examples